shanelonergan/shanelonergan.github.io/_posts/2020-05-1-chatbot-pt-2.md

 ![Diagram]()

 Now, if the return value of `fetchToxicAPI` is a response string, then we will send that string to the channel as a message!
 Now,, I haven't figured out exactly how to tag another user in the message, so for the time being I am just appending their username to the message.
 If anyone knows how I could improve this, please let me know!
-SInce the original message data only contains the user ID and not the username, I have to currently get all the users and filter them by user ID for the right user.
+Since the original message data only contains the user ID and not the username, I have to currently get all the users and filter them by user ID for the right user.
 Then I can pull out their username, and append it the the message.

 ```js
 const handleMessage = async (msg, user) => {